 Still wondering why this exposure should concern you?
 As described in a recent CBC article, “Radiofrequency radiation is waves generated by an electromagnetic field that transmit cell phone, radio and other signals.
 It has enough energy to set atoms vibrating and generate heat in fluids or body tissue but not as much as higher-energy radiation such as X-rays or UV light.”
 This physical reaction occurs whether you are aware of it or not and the fact that it is potentially harmful to your health should be enough to prompt you to take the cell phone out of your pocket.

 Raising awareness on cell phone dangers is central to what drives SportPort, just as is providing a functional alternative for active cell phone storage.
-In line with this focus, SportPort is recognized as the first luxury athletic apparel company to design products with accessible pockets that offer a protective barrier between the user’s body and their cell phone.
-SportPort products have undergone Specific Absorption Rate (SAR) testing by an independent, accredited lab to ensure that their garments minimize the body’s exposure to RF radiation when the phone is stored in a patented technology pocket.
+In line with this focus, SportPort is recognized as the first luxury athletic apparel company to design products with accessible pockets that offer a properly protective barrier between the user’s body and their cell phone.
+Not just any blocking or shielding pocket, SportPort products are designed effectively and have undergone Specific Absorption Rate (SAR) testing by an independent, accredited lab to ensure that their garments minimize the body’s exposure to RF radiation while allowing the phone to function when the phone is stored in the patented pocket.
 For an athlete who needs safe cell phone storage close to their body, as well as high quality compression and performance fabrics, they now have options thanks to the SportPort product line of athletic sports bras and tops.

 Cell phone safety has been coming up in the news more and more recently.
 The hope is that this focus of concern will continue to raise awareness so people will start handling their devices in accordance to the FCC safety standards.
 To stay updated on the ongoing research and studies linked to cell phone safety, sign up for the SportPort newsletter.